Murad Bakhsh: War of succession

 On 30 November 1657, he proclaimed himself emperor at Ahmedabad, after reports that his father was ill.
 During the same year, he received the Ottoman ambassador Manzada Husain Agha, who arrived in the port of Surat and was on his way to meet Shah Jahan in Agra.
-Manzada Husain Agha mentions his disappointment regarding the wars between Shah Jahan's sons.
+Manzar Hussain Agha mentions his disappointment regarding the wars between Shah Jahan's sons.

 Murad Bakhsh joined hands with Aurangzeb to defeat Dara Shikhoh, the eldest son of Shah Jahan.
 In fact, it was the ferocious charge led by Murad Bakhsh and his Sowars that eventually turned the outcome of the battle in favor of Aurangzeb during the Battle of Samugarh.

 On 7 July 1658, while he was in a tent with his brother Aurangzeb, he was intoxicated, secretly sent to the prison and transferred to Gwalior Fort from January 1659.

 He faced a trial that sentenced him to death for having murdered former Diwan clerk named Ali Naqi, in 1661.
 Aurangzeb then replaced Murad Bakhsh as the Subedar of Gujarat, and placed Inayat Khan as the new Mughal commander of Surat.